databrickslabs/ucx/docs/local-group-migration.md

 - put method: `ws.secrets.put_acl`

-## Crawler and serialization logic
+## AclSupport and serialization logic

 Crawlers are expected to return a list of callable functions that will be later used to get the permissions.
-Each of these functions shall return a `PermissionInventoryItem` that should be serializable into a Delta Table.
+Each of these functions shall return a `workspace_access.Permissions` that should be serializable into a Delta Table.
 The permission payload differs between different crawlers, therefore each crawler should implement a serialization method.

 ## Applier and deserialization logic

-Appliers are expected to accept a list of `PermissionInventoryItem` and generate a list of callables that will apply the given permissions.
+Appliers are expected to accept a list of `workspace_access.Permissions` and generate a list of callables that will apply the given permissions.
 Each applier should implement a deserialization method that will convert the raw payload into a typed one.
 Each permission item should have a crawler type associated with it, so that the applier can use the correct